bryce-marshall/scroll-listener/README.md

 }
 /**
  * A helper class that that invokes a callback function when a specified target element is scrolled.
- * ScrollListener works by subscribing to the scroll event of one or more of the target element's parent containers.
  * ScrollListener enables easy throttling of the upstream scroll events that it subscribes to (to prevent the UI from being overloaded)
- * and also provides client code with useful information about the target element, including its visibility and position relative to
+ * and also provides client code with useful information about the target element, including its visibility and position relative to the
- * its container elements.
+ * parent elements that contain it.
+ * ScrollListener works by subscribing to the scroll event of each event source passed to its constructor via the "eventSources" parameter (as a ScrollEventTargetCollection instance).
+ * It is important to understand that the set of event sources defines the scope of the ScrollListener instance.
+This has two implications:
+ * (1) If the target element is scrolled by any container not included in the ScrollEventTargetCollection instance, then ScrollListener will not handle the event; and
+ * (2) The target element's visibility (reported by the "intersectsScope" and "withinScope" properties of the ScrollListenerEventArgs class) is relative to the topmost element of the defined scope.
+ * This means that ScrollListener will report that the target is visible if it's bounding rectangle is fully contained within the client rectangle of the
+ * topmost container in the scope, irrespecitive of whether or not the target it is visible within parent containers (such as the Window object)
+ * that may not have been not included in the scope.
  * @class ScrollListener
  */
 export declare class ScrollListener {